Downton is a small, ancient village at the side of the Salisbury Road. People have lived in Downton for over 7,000 years.

 Click here for information on SHAFTESBURY (Brit Express).

-Click here for SHAFTESBURY SITE.
+Click here for SHAFTESBURY TOURISM.

-Click here for GOLD HILL MUSEUM & GARDEN.
+Click here for GOLD HILL MUSEUM.